 - Direct Case Management Support – Expressions of Interest CLOSED

-- Building a Case Study Library – Register to contribute - OPEN
+- Building a Case Study Library – Register to contribute - CLOSED

-- Improving access to information – Web portal commencing March 2019
+- Improving access to information – Web portal CLOSED

 The Small Business Regulatory Review (SBRR) established in 2016 identified a range of sectors that would benefit from targeted Government interventions to reduce the regulatory burden on small business and support longer term business growth.

 The SBRR Visitor Economy Action Plan 2018 identifies five areas for reform: